KilianKegel/FatherlessAmerica/README.md

 This book would never have been possible without the support and encouragement of the Institute for American Values.
-I am especially grate ful to the Institute’s Board of Directors and financial supporters for mak ing it possible for me to undertake this project.
+I am especially grate ful to the Institute's Board of Directors and financial supporters for mak ing it possible for me to undertake this project.

 My wife, Raina Sacks Blankenhorn, read every draft of every chapter